All Episodes

 Yeah.

-Well, that's that's that's not that that's still happening in the NFL, and the NFL people idolize it and uh if people are addicted to it, and so we can't that isn't gonna matter.
+That's still happening in the NFL, and the NFL people idolize it, and people are addicted to it, and so we can't, that isn't going to matter.

-It's not it's not gonna change anybody's approach to um to what's happening.
+It's not going to change anybody's approach to what's happening.

 So it says here, new study shows a large majority of African Americans and Hispanic news consumers do not fully trust the media to portray their communities accurately, a statistic that could be troubling for the news industry as the minority population of the U.S. grows.